Biography

 Civilization: The Collective Life, National Gallery of Victoria, Melbourne, Australia

-Flowers Contemporary II, Flowers Gallery, London
+Flowers Contemporary II, Flowers Gallery, London, UK

 2018